 People send money overseas and domestically for several reasons, from paying back a friend for lunch to helping a loved one with a down payment on a home.

-It’s helpful to know that transferring money around the world is as easy as initiating a money transfer and having your receiver get the funds almost instantly, but how much does it cost?
+It’s helpful to know that transferring money around the world is as easy as initiating a money transfer and having your receiver get the funds, but how much does it cost?

 While money transfers can be fast, convenient, and easy to initiate, they include fees that vary depending on several factors.
 Before you transfer funds, learn about money transfer fees, requirements, and how to save money on your next transfer.